barsoom/content_translator/README.md

 - [ ] Would it be easy to setup a Dockerfile and post this to dockerhub?
 Easy alternative to heroku.
   - How to handle config?
 - [ ] Show background job stats on pages#index or use a future toniq admin web ui

-## Development

-    # Required for tests/server to run.
-    redis-server

-    mix deps.get
-    mix test
-    mix phoenix.server

-### Maintenance

-To keep this app up-to-date, periodically update dependencies, run tests, push, deploy, and manually check that it works too.

-    mix deps.update [dependency]
-    # or: mix deps.update --all

-    mix test

-Also update erlang and elixir in elixir\_buildpack.config as new stable versions are released.

-### Gotchas

-All strings are stripped of whitespace at the end because WTI won't accept strings ending in newlines.

-### Seeing 406 errors from WTI?

-WTI does some validation.
-One example of this is that the translated text must end with a newline if the source test does.
-One way of getting around this is to not let the user edit the translated text in the source system.
-If all translations are done in WTI the user has to deal with it's validations before being able to save.

-I've asked the WTI maintainer to return the actual validation error in the API response.
-At the time of writing I belive he has, but I haven't had the time to check.

 ### Credits and license